ApteroSAS/game-mind/README.md

 9. Embed options -> Click to launch in fullscreen
 10. Visibiliy and access: Public

-* Steps to place it in your website
+Steps to place it in your website*
 1. Top-bar: Distribute
 2. Either use a widget to give easy access to get to the itch.io link OR use an embed game and have it playable on your website directly

-* marked - I'm not 100% sure, feel free to message me if I can help somehow, otherwise I hope you can help yourself!
+marked with an * means I'm not 100% sure, feel free to message me if I can help somehow, otherwise I hope you can help yourself!